RenJump/C263-GroupHe/README.md

 - `preprocess/`: Contains scripts for preprocessing the data from the 2022 DIGIX Global AI Challenge.
 - `tabsyn/`: Includes code for training the VAE/Diffusion model with DP-SGD protection.
 - `consistency_model.ipynb`: A notebook to train the consistency model, specifically configured to run in a Colab environment.
+- `Test.ipynb`: A notebook to test the quality of synthesize data, including fidelity utility and privacy.
 ## Installation
 Describe how to install and run the project here, including environment setup if specific versions of libraries or tools are necessary.